joakim/entofu/README.md

 > The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/).
 But some day, some tofus will inevitably be assigned a character and cease to be tofu.
 The tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13), so this should be quite some time in the future.
 Even then, it should still be a valid encoding, producing some random characters from obscure scripts at times.

-**Can't you up the ante and use Base524288, with 19 bits per character?**
+**Can't you up the ante and use Base524288, with 19 bits per tofu?**

 > I tried it, and I don't think it's worth it.
 It complicates the algorithm, negatively affecting performance and room for optimization, and is just not worth the ~5% gain in size efficiency.
-The length would often be the same as Base262144 anyway, due to padding needing an extra character in some cases, as the lead byte can't be used for flags.
+The length would often be the same as Base262144 anyway, due to padding needing an extra tofu in some cases, as the lead byte can't be used for flags.
 If these issues were somehow solved, I'd reconsider it as an optional base for Entofu.

 ## Inspiration